jpauledwards/NZMS1_conversion/README.md

 Many thanks to Chris Cook and Yu-Ching Lee from LINZ who were extremely helpful in understanding this process.

-References:
+# References

 New Zealand Coordinate Conversions
 Use this form to convert coordinates between datums, projections and height coordinate systems used in New Zealand. https://www.geodesy.linz.govt.nz/concord/

 NZGD1949 - NZGD2000
 This page outlines multiple ways to transform geodetic coordinates.
 The choice of which method is the most appropriate will depend on the accuracy of the coordinates being converted and their intended use. https://www.linz.govt.nz/data/geodetic-system/coordinate-conversion/geodetic-datum-conversions/nzgd1949-nzgd2000

 Converting NZMG (or NZTM) to latitude / longitude for use with R map library https://gis.stackexchange.com/questions/20389/converting-nzmg-or-nztm-to-latitude-longitude-for-use-with-r-map-library

 Perl code that converts between NZMS1 map references and NZGD49 latitude and longitude https://github.com/linz/liblinz-geodetic-perl/blob/master/lib/LINZ/Geodetic/NZMS1MapRef.pm